-Harnessing disruptive technology to promote positive business outcomes for your agency is at the heart of the 2017 GTA-hosted Technology Summit, scheduled for Monday, May 15th.
-This year's event, the sixth annual, will challenge attendees to embrace digital innovation that is transforming government, and capitalize on the change it brings to benefit your agencies and the Georgians you serve.
+Harnessing disruptive technology to promote positive business outcomes for your agency was at the heart of the 2017 GTA-hosted Technology Summit, held Monday, May 15th.
+This year's event, the sixth annual, challenged attendees to embrace digital innovation that is transforming government, and capitalize on the change it brings to benefit your agencies and the Georgians you serve.

-The summit is directed toward business leaders as well as technology professionals from Georgia agencies.
-Experts in the field will present state-of-the-art use cases and solutions, and will join GTA in leading sessions.
-Two keynote speakers will describe how IT and business teams can team up to turn disruption into business opportunity.
+The summit was directed toward business leaders as well as technology professionals from Georgia agencies.
+Experts in the field presented state-of-the-art use cases and solutions, and joined GTA in leading sessions.
+Two keynote speakers described how IT and business teams can team up to turn disruption into business opportunity.

-Each of four topic tracks features three one-hour sessions.
+Each of four topic tracks featured three one-hour sessions.
 Click on track titles below for full details.